 In the financial advisor sector, it seems like everyone has popped up to offer advice.
 How do you tell fact from fiction?
 Value from fraud?
 Unfortunately, in financial advising and wealth management, most of the successful people are spending their time growing their staff, their multiple businesses, and their net profit, but not sharing their secrets with you.
-I am different from most of those practice owners, sharing information in a variety of ways that are important to you and will help you dramatically grow your business and your income.
+So you’re probably wondering, “Why should I listen to you?”
+And the answer is simple: I am different from most of those practice owners.
+Daily I’m sharing information in a variety of ways that are important to you and will help you dramatically grow your business and your income.

 Many of the “gurus” in our financial consulting world fall into one of the following categories: